haipinglu/my-hugo-academic-web/content/authors/prasun-tripathi/_index.md

 Prasun commenced his role as a Visiting Researcher of our group in February 2024.
 Prior to this, he served as a Postdoctoral Research Associate and a Senior AI Research Engineer in our group from July 2022 to January 2024.
 He worked on a Wellcome Trust project for the diagnosis, prognosis, and treatment assessment of cardiovascular diseases from cardiac MRI.

 He received his Ph.D. degree in Computer Science from Indian Institute of Technology, Dhanbad, in 2022.
-See his [LinkedIn](https://www.linkedin.com/in/prasun-tripathi-a20a932a/) for more information.
+See [his LinkedIn page](https://www.linkedin.com/in/prasun-tripathi-a20a932a/) for more information.